povik/leap-firmware/README.md

+# LEAP firmware

+This repository holds open-source LEAP firmware, required for microphone input on Apple Silicon Macs.

-# LEAP tools
+## LEAP tools

-Tools for analyzing and producing firmware for LEAP signal processors embedded in Apple SoCs
+In addition to firmware sources themselves, this repository contains tools for analyzing and producing firmware for the LEAP signal processors embedded on Apple SoCs.

-## Usage
+### Usage of LEAP tools

 Provisional: Running `python -m leaptools --help` and `python -m leaptools --list-passes` gives some pointers.